• Mental Health

 8. Schedule follow up appointments as needed

+Minded serves adults ages 18 and older.
 Minded offers access to female-centered psychiatric treatment online.
-The company offers treatment for mental health issues that women face throughout the lifespan, including stressors related to menstruation, infertility, pregnancy, postpartum, and parenting.
-Minded costs $249 for an initial evaluation and $149 for follow-up appointments.
-Minded does accepts insurance from select companies, so actual costs may be lower depending on your coverage.
+The company offers treatment for mental health issues that women face throughout their lifespan, including stressors related to menstruation, infertility, pregnancy, postpartum, and parenting.

 Compared to its competitors, Minded is a bit more costly and serves a much smaller portion of the United States.
 It also shares some similarities to its competitors in terms of the mental health conditions and age ranges it serves.